icon for admin law

 You will need to pay a filing fee to the Court when you file the application.

 In some circumstances, you may be exempted from paying court fees, for example, if you are a concession holder.
-You will need to apply to the Court for the exemption, using the Application form for exemption from paying court fees – General.
-You can also apply for an exemption if paying court fees would cause you financial hardship.
-Use the Application form for exemption from paying court fees – Financial hardship.
+You will need to apply for the exemption, using the Application for Exemption from Paying Court Fees – General.
+You can also apply for an exemption if paying court fees would cause you financial hardship, using the Application for exemption from paying Court fees or reduction - financial hardship (general federal law).

 Filing with the Court